peteroupc/peteroupc.github.io/randomfunc.md

 - `WeightedChoice` takes a single list `weights` of weights (integers 0 or greater) and returns the _index_ of a weight from that list.
 The greater the weight, the greater the chance its index will be chosen.
 - `CumulativeWeightedChoice` takes a single list `weights` of N _cumulative weights_; they start at 0 and the next weight is not less than the previous.
 Returns a number in the interval [0, N - 1).
-- `NormalizeRatios` calculates a list of integers with the same proportions as the given list of rational numbers (numbers of the form `x/y`).
+- `NormalizeRatios` calculates a list of integers with the same proportions as the specified list of rational numbers (numbers of the form `x/y`).
 This is useful for converting rational weights to integer weights for use in `WeightedChoice`.
 - `gcd(a, b)` is the greatest common divisor between two numbers (where `gcd(0, a) = gcd(a, 0) = a` whenever `a >= 0`).

 &nbsp;

     METHOD WChoose(weights, value)
-        // Choose the index according to the given value runningValue = 0
+        // Choose the index according to the specified value runningValue = 0
         for i in 0...size(weights) - 1
            if weights[i] > 0